shaner1/DataRepresentation/README.md

 Once you have the API up and running all you need to do is open a web browswer and type:
 `http://127.0.0.1:5000/index.html`

+***

 ## Conclusion

 In conclusion,

+The styling of the static pages changes whether openen directly or through the restful api and I couldn'f figure out why.
 ***

 ## Troubleshooting